Mount St. Catherine Forest Reserve

-The Mount St. Catherine Forest Reserve is Grenada second largest declared terrestrial protected area, after the Grand Etang and Annandale Forest Reserves.
+The Mount St. Catherine Forest Reserve is Grenada's second largest declared terrestrial protected area, after the Grand Etang and Annandale Forest Reserves.
 Covering 934 ha within a boundary perimeter of 31.7 km, its headwaters drain across seven of the largest watersheds on the island, supplying important catchment basins for water distribution to Grenadians and agrarian landscapes downstream.
 The forest reserve encompasses the principal peak of the Mount Saint Catherine massif, which is the highest point on the island at 840 m.
 It also features other lushly forested ridges and lesser peaks (e.g. Mount Hope), the highest waterfall in the country (Tufton Hall Waterfalls), the majority of the island's known hot springs, including the hottest geothermal spring (Hapsack Springs) and its most accessible geothermal bathing pool (Clabony Sulphur Springs).

 Physical environment and ecology

 The Mt.
 St. Catherine massif is an extensively weathered volcano considered dormant, as it has likely not erupted since the last ice age.
 Among the five volcanic centers in Grenada, Mt.
 St. Catherine volcano is considered the only live volcano due to its relatively well-preserved morphology and the presence of hot springs and fumaroles on its flanks.
 The forest reserve area is typical of tropical montane cloud forests, which develop in areas where clouds impinge almost continuously on tropical mountain vegetation and differ from lowland rainforests in structure (low stature, small and tough leaves, low diversity) and function (low productivity and low nutrient-cycling rates).
 They are considered highly endangered ecosystems, these forest formations are rare, fragile, and are probably disappearing faster than any other forest ecosystem in the neotropics today.